tienpdinh/cisc691-a04/terraform/README.md

 - All persistent volumes and data
 - Service accounts and IAM bindings
 - Container images in Artifact Registry
+- Static IP address and DNS records
+- All API data and uploaded documents

 **Before destroying, make sure to:**
 1. Backup any important data from persistent volumes